Nexmo/station/_documentation/messaging/sms/guides/global-messaging.md

 You are charged for each SMS sent as part of a concatenated SMS.

 If you rent one or more virtual numbers from Nexmo, inbound SMS to that number are sent to your webhook endpoint using either GET or POST.
 Inbound messages comply with the SMS format.
-If an SMS sent to your virtual number is longer than the [maximum number of characters]
-(#maxchars) for an individual SMS, you should receive the concatenated message in SMS parts.
+If an SMS sent to your virtual number is longer than the [maximum number of characters](#maximum-number-of-characters) for an individual SMS, you should receive the concatenated message in SMS parts.
 Use the `concat-ref`, `concat-total` and `concat-part` parameters to reassemble the parts into the message.
 However, you can only receive inbound concatenated SMS if the carrier your user is sending through supports them.
 If the carrier who sent the inbound SMS does not support concatenation, a workaround is to consider messages coming from the same number within a close time period as concatenated.

 Before you start your messaging campaign: